Guide to Work, Study, Travel and Living Abroad

 "My Client is in No Hurry"

-La Sagrada Familia in process: "My client is in no hurry."
+La Sagrada Familia construction is nearly complete even though the great architect had said: "My client is in no hurry."

 There are monuments around which you plan your visit depending upon whether they are under construction or not.
 The La Sagrada Família church in Barcelona, however, has been been covered by cranes and scaffolding for quite some time now.
-So much so, that at this point the cranes can almost be considered part of the church’s architecture; they even appear on numerous postcards as there is no other way building may be photographed.
-But to be fair to the genius, Gaudí is attributed to have said that "his client is in no rush."
+So much so, that at this point the cranes were almost considered part of the church’s architecture; they even appear on numerous postcards as there was no other way building may be photographed.
+But to be fair to the genius, the genius architect Gaudí is attributed to have said that "My client is in no rush."

-It is highly likely that even if you have never traveled to Barcelona that you have seen a picture of the Sagrada Família associated with the Catalan city.
-A church in the center of Barcelona, it has over time become an symbol of the city, and even Spain as a whole.
-Though it is most commonly associated with architect Antoni Gaudí (1852-1926), it was begun by the architect Francisco de Paula del Villar (1828-1901) on March 19th, 1882.
-It was only at the end of 1883 that Antoni Gaudí, Barcelona’s architectural master, was commissioned to continue working on the church.
-In fact, Gaudí didn’t stop working on La Sagrada Família until he died in 1926.
-Ever since, a range of architects have continued Gaudí’s legacy, trying to finish the church according to the plans he had devised.
+Even if you have never traveled to Barcelona, you have likely seen a picture of the Sagrada Família associated with the Catalan city.
+Over time, a church in the center of Barcelona has become a symbol of the city and Spain.
+Though it is most commonly associated with architect Antoni Gaudí (1852-1926), the construction began under the architect Francisco de Paula del Villar (1828-1901) on March 19th, 1882.
+At the end of 1883, Antoni Gaudí, Barcelona's architectural master, was commissioned to continue working on the church.
+Gaudí didn't stop working on La Sagrada Família until he died in 1926.
+Many architects have continued Gaudí's legacy, trying to finish the church according to his plans.

 The Importance of Donations

-Since its very outset, La Sagrada Família has been an expiatory church, meaning that it is built from donations.
-In Gaudí’s words, “La Sagrada Família is made by the people and is mirrored in them.
+Since its very outset, La Sagrada Família has been an expiatory church, meaning that donations pay for its construction.
+In Gaudí's words, "La Sagrada Família is made by the people and is mirrored in them.
 It is a work that is in the hands of God and the will of the people."
-Precisely because its construction is dependent on donations, it has still not been finished.
-2026 is the stated project termination date, but experts are keener to say “some time in the first third of the 21st century.”
+Precisely because its construction depends on donations, it had long seemed far from completion.
+Now, at last, 2026 is the stated project termination date.

 Nave of La Sagrada Familia.